Contexity/question-classifier-german/Evaluation of GottBERT-based approach/README.md

 ```
 Also the first time you run the code, the gottbert model will be automatically downloaded.

 Apart from the above, you will also need a tool we created in order to find if a sentence contains question words or question syntax.
-Please find more details about how to install and run this tool at **TO BE ADDED**
+Please find more details about how to install and run this tool in the folder qcg-sentence-analyzer.

 ## Run the evaluation
 In the *Data* folder there is a csv file that contains all the utterances of Dortmund corpus after a preprocessing and cleanup step.
 You can directly use this data to run your experiments.